nodejs/nodejs.org/README.md

 ### Structure of this Repository

+- React Components are defined on `/components`
-- Page templates are in `/layouts`
+- React Templates are defined on `/layouts`
-- Global styles are in `/styles`
+- Global Stylesheets are declared on `/styles`
+  - Styles are done with [SCSS](https://sass-lang.com/)
-- Public files are in `/public`
+- Public files are stored on `/public`
-- i18n configuration is on `i18n/config.json`
-- Global static files are in `/public/static`
+  - Static Images, JavaScript files, and others are stored within `/public/static`
-  - Legacy static files are in `/public/static/legacy`
+- Internationalisation is done on `/i18n`
+  - React Localisation Data is stored within `/i18n/locales`
+  - We use the [ICU Message Syntax](https://formatjs.io/docs/core-concepts/icu-syntax/) for Translations
+  - Configuration for Locales is done within `/i18n/config.json`
-- All content is in `/pages`
+- Website Content is defined within `/pages`
   - Initial development usually happens in English: `/pages/en`
-  - `/i18n/locales/{{locale}}.json` is where global localization information lives.
+  - Localized versions of `/pages/en` are done within `/pages/{localeCode}`
   - All content is in Markdown and is per locale.
-  - The top of each Markdown file is a block of YAML (Frontmatter) for page-specific localization information passed to various templates.
+  - The top of each Markdown file is a YAML (Frontmatter) block for page-specific localization information passed to various templates.
   - The bulk of the Markdown content for each page is referenced as `{children}` on their respective JSX Layout (`layouts/`)
+- Multi-Purpose React Hooks are defined on `/hooks`
+- Multi-Purpose TypeScript definitions are defined on `/types`
+- React Context Providers are defined on `/provides`
+- Build-time Data Fetching Scripts are defined on `/next-data`
+  - Used for Node.js Release data fetching
+  - Generation of build-time indexes such as blog data
+- Multi-Purpose Scripts are stored within `/scripts`
+  - Such as Node.js Release Blog Post generation

 ## Contributing